 Lots of companies are already using Teams, however many are not yet using voice and if they did, they would see huge benefits in productivity from this additional function.
 Joanne Swift, senior director at O2, has identified that companies are getting three hours per week back thanks to improved productivity.
 Voice has a material impact.

 What misconceptions do you think exist about Teams and Direct Routing?

 Teams is sometimes being thought of as a corporate collaboration client and not yet as a voice platform.
 This perception needs to be changed because voice is not just possible, it’s quick and can be initiated straight way with minimal disruption to your network.

 Do all users need the same Office 365 licence?

-No. One of the great benefits of Direct Routing is that you can pick the relevant Office 365 licence to suit each user’s needs.
+No. One of the great benefits of is that you can pick the relevant Office 365 licence to suit each user’s needs.
 So, if some of your team members don’t need to dial outside the organisation or don’t need to dial internationally, you can choose smaller licences.
 This way you only need to pay for what you require and there’s no wastage.
 You can also move licences between users when your employee circumstances change.